hetida/hetida-designer/docs/execution/running_transformation_revisions.md

 #### Response (shortened):

 Here the only outputs are of type PLOTLYJSON.
-They may be `{}` if query `run_pure_plot_operators`  was `false.` Since both outputs are not wired via adapters their output values are returned in the response in
+They may be `{}` if query `run_pure_plot_operators`  was `false`.
+Since both outputs are implicitly wired to the default adapter "direct_provisioning", their output values are returned in the response

 ```
 {